EcmaTC53/spec/markup/main.md

 - Fix step 5.d of the Asynchronous IO Class Pattern close method algorithm
 - HTTP Server [constructor option](#http-server-class-pattern) `io` renamed to `socket` (matches HTTP Client and consistent with other IO constructor options objects)
 - add `remoteAddress` to [BLE Server GATT Connection](#bluetoothle-gattserverconnection)
+- setting `format` to unsupported value throws, type of exception is not specified

 ## Introduction